tidev/appcd-plugin-webpack/migration.md

 This migration guides walks you though the steps you need to take to enable Webpack in your existing Titanium project.

+## Introduction

+Using Webpack in your Titanium project provides significant performance improvements in terms of build times.

 ## Getting started

 First make sure you have at least version 3.1.0+ of [appc-daemon](https://github.com/appcelerator/appc-daemon) installed.
 The Appcelerator Daemon (or appcd for short) powers our Webpack build pipeline and manages Webpack builds in the background.